hyperledger/fabric-rfcs/text/0000-fabric-gateway.md

 - Go
 - Java

-It is proposed that these SDKs will be maintained in the same GitHub respository as the gateway itself (`hyperledger/fabric-gateway`) to ensure that they all stay up to date with each other and with the core gateway.
+It is proposed that these SDKs will be maintained in the same GitHub repository as the gateway itself (`hyperledger/fabric-gateway`) to ensure that they all stay up to date with each other and with the core gateway.
 This will be enforced in the CI pipeline by running the end-to-end scenario tests across all SDKs.

 Publication of SDK releases will be as follows:
 - Node SDK published to NPM.